insideout10/wordlift-docs/docs/wordlift-theme-development.rst

 Personalization of the Navigator Widget
 _____________

-The Navigator widget by default is wrapped in a `wl-navigator` class.
+The `Navigator widget <discover.html#the-navigator-widget>`_ by default is wrapped in a `wl-navigator` class.
 You can style this class and the child element classes using CSS.

 Optionally, while using the navigator, you can also specify a `template_id` to style a specific instance with its own template.
 The template can be written using `Mustache <https://github.com/Mustache/Mustache>`_: a framework-agnostic way to style web components.